Sienci-Labs/Resources/cnc-fun/handbook/cnc-project-inspiration.md

 ---
 title: Project Inspirations
-menu_order: 0
+menu_order: 6
-post_status: draft
+post_status: publish
-post_excerpt: What can you make with the LongMill?
+post_excerpt: What can you make with your CNC?
 We provide ideas on projects, additional sample projects, and websites for 2D and 3D files you can download.
-post_date: 2024-07-18 18:14:53
+post_date: 2026-01-28 15:08:53
 taxonomy:
     knowledgebase_cat: handbook
     knowledgebase_tag: